 As a survey in behavioral sciences, this course focuses on human motivation, personality, learning and cognition.
 The theories and insights of major figures in psychology are discussed.
-(3 credits)
+(3 credits) Required of all BEH Majors.

 BEH 304 Ethics and Values in a Free Society